 Chinky is single and manages a McDonald’s Restaurant in Perth, Western Australia.
 April is single and works as a school teacher in Maasin, Leyte.
 Bing Bing is single and works as a nurse, also in Maasin, Leyte.
 Abigail is studying to be a nurse in Cebu.

 My cousin Fé Angelique (“Baby” or “Day”) graduated from USC (the University of San Carlos Borromeo in Cebu City) and went into mass media and broadcasting, including time spent at RMN-IBC Channel 13 Cebu.
 She then obtained an MBA from AIM (the Asian Institute of Management in Makati), went into the tourism industry and became the General Manager of a branch of a large travel & toursim company in Piñas and managed their Los Baños branch servicing the travel requirements of a leading international bank based in Manila.
 She remained there until she sacrificed her professional career so that she could care for her mother (my Tita Nining) until Tita Nining passed away in April 2006.
 Baby has one son named Marcus Aurelius (“Macky”) Querouz Lagan.
 Both Baby and Macky reside in San Pedro, Laguna Province (Island of Luzon).
-Baby now works for a telephone call center in the Philippines.
+Macky is married and has one child named Aureli Querouz (born March 12, 2014).

 Andy is married to Susan Baldoza Querouz and they have four children: Andrés (“Andrew”) Baldoza Querouz, Rosalia (“Roxy”) Baldoza Querouz, Maria Isadora (“Mayet”) Baldoza Querouz and Francis Baldoza Querouz.
 Andrew married and moved back to the Philippines, while the three other children reside in Sharjah, the United Arab Emirates.
 Andrew is now married to Myra Cachero Querouz and has four children, three of whom are still living.
 Andy now teaches at Skyline College in Sharjah, while Roxy is in British Columbia, Canada and Mayet works for a pet grooming shop in the UAE.